Skip to main content

 authorizationIncluded only on the first transaction.
 See below

 authorization_hashIncluded only on the first transaction.
+Hash to sign for authorization.
 See below

 Submit the signed data.